JieunKwon/RESUME/README.md

     : Korean Community Library

-    	Technical support of Library’s online management system for about 3,000 books and 400 membership account 	Installing and managing the technical tools for helping volunteer task such as barcode machine, printer, label printing machine, security camera, and laptop 	Creating the report files for monthly and yearly top members and best books using MS Access 	Training new volunteers for dealing with the library system
+    	Technical support of Library’s online management system for about 3,000 books and 400 membership account 	Installing and managing the technical tools for helping volunteer’s task such as barcode machine, printer, label printing machine, security camera, and laptop 	Creating the report files for monthly and yearly top members and best books using MS Access 	Training new volunteers for dealing with the library system